Baylor quidditch is flying high

 Quidditch, the sport that originated from the Harry Potter movies, is flying high on Baylor’s campus.

-Quidditch was first introduced to the world in “Harry Potter and the Philosopher’s Stone” in 1997.
+Quidditch was first introduced to the world in “Harry Potter and the Philosopher’s Stone” by J.K.
+Rowling in 1997.
 The game has now been adapted to real life as different universities play each other.

 Another ball used in quidditch is called a bludger.
 Bludgers are essentially dodgeballs that players called beaters can use to throw at players from the opposing team.
 If beaters hit other players with a bludger, then the player who was hit must touch their own goal before they can begin to play again.
 Beaters try to disrupt the game and cause havoc on the field to help the chasers score.

-Baylor began to play the phenomenon known as quidditch in 2011 when the Baylor Quidditch Association was founded.
+Baylor began to play quidditch in 2011 when the Baylor Quidditch Association was founded.
 Since then, they have been providing the opportunity for students to play quidditch and learn more about the game.

 Kingfisher, Okla. junior captain Shane Soudek said that most people do not understand how physically and mentally demanding quidditch is.

-Baylor Quidditch is hosting the annual Brooms on the Brazos tournament Nov.
-4 at the BSB fields at 9 a.m.
-Teams from Texas, Oklahoma and Louisiana will compete in the tournament.
+Baylor Quidditch is hosting the annual Brooms on the Brazos tournament at 9 a.m.
+Nov.
+4 at the BSB fields.
+Teams from Texas, Oklahoma and Louisiana universities will compete in the tournament.